syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/how-to/enable-disable-grid-and-its-actions.md

 documentation: ug
 ---

-# Enable/Disable Grid and its actions
+# Enable disable grid and its actions in ASP.Net MVC Grid component

-You can enable/disable the Grid and its actions by applying/removing corresponding CSS styles.
+You can enable or disable the Syncfusion ASP.Net MVC Grid and its actions by applying or removing specific CSS styles.
+This functionality is particularly useful in scenarios where interactions need to be restricted.
+Follow the steps below to implement this feature.

-To enable/disable the grid and its actions, follow the given steps:

 **Step 1**: Create CSS class with custom style to override the default style of Grid.